merenze/DaysBetween/README.md

 Date formatting is not validated.
 Invalid formats are likely to raise exceptions or cause unexpected behavior.

+The order of the dates is not validated.
+Descending order is likely to raise exceptions or cause unexpected behavior.

 The existence of given dates *is* validated, and nonexistent dates will raise an exception.